elifzorlu/DSA-210-Term-Project/README.md

 Another example involves comparing performance on high-stress level days (e.g. stress levels =  7-9) versus low-stress level days (e.g., stress levels = 1-3).
 This could reveal how mental and physical stress impacts my focus.

 Similarly, I intend to monitor my stress fluctuations over time and examine their relationship with my ability to concentrate.
-For instance, if increased stress coincides with extended periods of uninterrupted focus, it could imply that factors like number of classes I had that day and caffeine consumption negatively impact my stress levels.
-Furthermore, I’ll observe variables such as sleep patterns, caffeine consumption, stress levels, total study time, music usage during study, study location, study window, and ambient noise.
+For instance, if increased stress coincides with extended periods of uninterrupted focus, it could imply that factors like sleep quality and caffeine consumption negatively impact my stress levels.
+Furthermore, I’ll observe variables such as sleep patterns, caffeine consumption, stress levels, music usage during study, study location, study window, and ambient noise.
 I’ll also explore whether certain combinations of factors—like music usage and study locations- may interact to produce specific outcomes, such as enhanced focus or stress levels fluctuations.

 For feature importance analysis, I'll use techniques to rank which variables most strongly predict focus duration.
 This might reveal that while I've been prioritizing caffeine management, perhaps sleep quality is actually three times more impactful.